junjypark/CLEAN/README.md

 ---

 ### Miscellaneous
-Please refer the [SpLoc](https://github.com/junjypark/SpLoc) package, a close family of CLEAN, that conducts clusterwise inference for longitudinal neuroimaging data in comparing two groups's growth/decay.
+If interested, please check out the [SpLoc](https://github.com/junjypark/SpLoc) package, a close family of CLEAN, that conducts clusterwise inference for longitudinal neuroimaging data in comparing two groups's growth/decay.
 It currently does not support leveraging spatial autocorrelations.

 <div id='id-question'>